Bottom bracket Complete Collection

 Phase 1:BB for OPC combined with three different spindles

-We will start with the first generation of bottom brackets, called bottom brackets for one-piece crank (BB f/ OPC), also known as one piece crank BB / American BB / Ashtabula BB.
-FYI, It’s the best seller in SUMLON’s product line.
-Here are 2 versions of it, one with caged bearings and the other with sealed bearings.
-It looks like this when it’s disassembled.
+We will start with the first generation of bottom brackets, called bottom brackets for one-piece crank (BB f/ OPC).
+There are 2 versions of it, one with caged bearings and the other with sealed bearings.
+They look like this when they are disassembled, including cups, bearings, cones, washers, and a locknut.

 one piece crank bottom bracket with OPC